databendlabs/databend/website/blog/2023-01-11-databend-weekly-76.md

 UNNEST(ARRAY) [WITH OFFSET]
 ```

-Implementing the `UNNEST` function for Databend could be a good start on the road to contribution.
+If you're interested in becoming a contributor, helping us develop the `UNNEST` function would be a good start.

 [Issue 9549: Feature: Support `unnest`](https://github.com/datafuselabs/databend/issues/9549)